 Located in South Andaman, Port Blair is the capital of Andaman and Nicobar Islands.
 All major carriers fly to Veer Savarkar International Airport, situated just outside the city.

 Landing in Port Blair will give you an adrenaline rush.
 After all, you will be looking at the emerald and turquoise waters of the isles.
-Majority of the flights arriving at Port Blair are post noon.
+The majority of the flights arriving at Port Blair are post noon.

-So you can check in your hotel, freshen up and go for some local sightseeing.
+So you can check into your hotel, freshen up and go for some local sightseeing.

 The first place you should be visiting is the Cellular Jail.
 It is an old colonial prison also known as Kala Pani.
 In Hindi, the words Kala Pani mean ‘black water.’

-This prison has witnessed gruesome tortures on the Indian freedom fighters sent to exile.
+This prison has witnessed gruesome tortures of the Indian freedom fighters sent to exile.
 Spending an hour in these cells will make you retrospect on a lot of things.

 Once you are done seeing the Cellular Jail, head for the’Sound and Light Show’ therein.